siondawson/milestone-project-2/readme.md

 In any changes or new questions it must be ensured that the string 'correct' exactly matches the correct answer in the list of 'options' for the quiz to function correctly.

 For correct answers the button will change color to green, for incorrect the button will turn red.
 Throughout the quiz the user will not know their score, only if a question is right or wrong.
 If a user selects an incorrect answer, the correct answer will not be shown.
+To achieve this classes will be applied based on answers the user selects.

+The score will be calucated in the background as user moves through the questions.

+When a new question is loaded the user selection classes will be removed ready for a new selection by the user.

 After ten questions the quiz will end, the user will be given their score out of ten.
 There will be an option for the user to play again, where a new set of questions will be presented.
 There will also be an option for the user to quit to the home page.